John Turner Sargent Sr.: Career

 Sargent was active in supporting literary and cultural institutions in the city.
 Deeply involved in its social life, he was described as a socialite and for years hosted a Christmas Eve party strictly for single people.

 Community service

 Sargent was a trustee of the New York Public Library, the New York Zoological Society and the American Academy in Rome.

 He died in 2012, aged 87, after recent years of frail health following a stroke.
 He was survived by, among others, his wife Elizabeth, two children and grandchildren, and two stepchildren.

 Legacy and honors

-In 2005, the John Sargent Sr. First Novel Prize literary prize was established in his honor at the Center for Fiction at the Mercantile Library in New York.
+In 2005, the John Sargent Sr. First Novel Prize literary prize was established in his honor at the Center for Fiction at the New York Mercantile Library.

 The award has been increased to $10,000; with $1,000 each for finalists on the shortlist.
 As of 2012, it is funded by Nancy Dunnan, a board member at the Center and non-fiction author.
 She has named it also for her father Ray Flaherty, a journalist with the Chicago Tribune.
 It is now called the Flaherty-Dunnan First Novel Prize.